Skip to content

 {

-// Step 3 - Add Auto invoke kernel functions as the tool call behavior
+// Add Auto invoke kernel functions as the tool call behavior

 ToolCallBehavior = ToolCallBehavior.AutoInvokeKernelFunctions